WS-JSNA/ws-jsna-netlify/_pages/about.md

 + [Living and Working Well](/living-well/)
 + [Ageing Well](/ageing-well/)

-{% include figure image_path="/assets/images/lifecourse-transition-points-crop.png" caption="The Lifecourse Approach." %}
+{% include figure image_path="/assets/images/lifecourse-transition-points-crop.png" alt="The lifecourse approach to improving public health." caption="The Lifecourse Approach." %}

 Each of these sections provides reports, statistics and analyses on key indicators and issues in these broad groups.
 For example, data relating to the National Child Measurement Programme can be found in the Starting Well section.